 My further research proved fascinating.
 In particular, a report amongst the proceedings of the Devonshire Association which shed light on some of the family traditions.

-The Champernownes’ fortunes had dwindled by 1925.
-The buildings and grounds had become dilapidated and run down.
-That is when Dorothy and Leonard Elmhirst bought the estate and established the ‘Dartington Experiment’.
-It was an extraordinary pioneering enterprise, bringing together the arts, culture, farming, forestry and educational projects.
+The Champernownes’ fortunes had dwindled by 1925, and the buildings and grounds at Dartington Hall had become dilapidated and run down.
+The Champernownes sold the estate to Dorothy and Leonard Elmhirst who established the ‘Dartington Experiment’, an extraordinary pioneering enterprise, bringing together the arts, culture, farming, forestry and educational projects.

-In 1959 Leonard Elmhirst was president of the Devonshire Association.
-It seemed fitting for the Association’s Folklore Committee to invite Miss C. Elizabeth Champernowne and her sister to share their thoughts on the many ghost-stories of Dartington.
+In 1959, while Leonard Elmhirst was president of the Devonshire Association, the Association’s Folklore Committee invited Miss C. Elizabeth Champernowne and her sister to share their thoughts on the many ghost-stories of Dartington.
 They started with the Countess’ Room.

-Miss Champernowne acknowledged that family stories mentioned unexplained happenings in that room.
-The tradition associated them with Gawen Champernowne and his French wife.
-Some versions of the story even suggested she jumped from the window to her death.
+Miss Champernowne acknowledged that family stories mentioned unexplained happenings in that room, and associated them with Gawen Champernowne and his French wife.
+Some versions of the story even suggested the Gawen's wife jumped from the window to her death.

 Miss Champernowne’s sister also recalled that, when she was a child, an ancient lady would come into the room and lean over her bed.
 A brother had told her he had a similar experience.